2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 Time for the best pastry in Portugal!

 Going back along Avenida Brasilia, it is time to try the real pastel de nata at Pastéis de Belém.
 Their history is old and since 1837 Pastéis de Belém has kept the same secret recipe that makes it the best of the best.
-And this is no exaggeration!
+Or so they say.

 The next stop is a little over 10 minutes’ walk away, and it is MAAT, Museum of Art, Architecture, and Technology.
 Opened in 2016 with a futuristic architectural style, the museum is known for its art and technology exhibitions.

-You can finish off your day by walking or taking the tram 15E back to LX Factory, which is a historic industrial complex with several art galleries, restaurants, coffee shops, and pubs.
+You can finish off your day by walking or taking the tram 15E back to LX Factory (or take an Uber to save time), which is a historic industrial complex with several art galleries, restaurants, coffee shops, and pubs.
 When visiting the LX Factory, one of the bars to visit is Rio Maravilha.

 You can have a drink on the rooftop while looking out at a wonderful view which includes the Cristo Rei statue and the 25 de Abril Bridge, which resembles the San Francisco Golden Gate Bridge.